svlada/svlada.github.io/posts/websphere-maven-spring-project.md

 **Sub-module: app-webapp**

-Web app module is an simple web application generated with the spring initializr.
+The web app module is a simple web application generated with Spring Initializr.

-### <a name="source-code" id="source-code">Source code</a>
+### Source code

-You can clone entire project from the following [github repository](https://github.com/svlada/websphere-maven-spring-project).
+You can clone the entire project from the following [GitHub repository](https://github.com/svlada/websphere-maven-spring-project).